Panzerschrek/U-00DC-Sprache/Build system.md

 Preventing this should allow catching nasty errors with dependencies managing.
 Using global paths for imports (like "D:/files/some_header.uh" or "/home/panzerschrek/Projects/some_project/some_header.uh") should be disallowed to.

+Importing files using relative paths should be limited for directory where the root source file (for which the compiler is invoked) is located, including children directories.
+It shouldn't be possible to import a file from a directory above the root source file.

 There also should be a way to import generated files.
 One possible approach to do this is to declare a directory with generated files as public headers directory for a target.